 "I understand there is no trust in our communities," Walz added, "I understand that and I don't want to patronize you as a white man ... but I'm asking you to help us."

 He said the looting and recklessness has to stop, though he acknowledged there is institutional racism that allows a cop to hold down a man in broad daylight.
-But no problems can be addressed while chaos reigns in the streets, he added.
+But no problems can be addressed while chaos lights up the streets, he added.

 "Thank God a man had a camera to record it," he added of the video that went viral of Floyd gasping that he couldn't breathe.
 That footage left no room for doubt about what happened.

-The governor addressed the same day he had to apologize to CNN, when live on television, a black and Hispanic CNN reporter was arrested by Minneapolis police while covering the scene of violent, fiery riots that supporters say is meant to show authorities that black lives matter.
+The governor addressed the same day he had to apologize to CNN, when live on television, a black and Hispanic CNN reporter was arrested by police in Minneapolis while covering the scene of violent, fiery riots that supporters say is meant to show authorities that black lives matter.

 "A few minutes after hearing that I was a call with CNN President Jeff Zucker," Walz said, adding that he apologized to CNN privately and echoed it publicly.